 Choose a highly-trained surgeon

-While most people who undergo a facelift Houston are happy with their results, there are some potential aesthetic risks associated with the surgery.
+While most people who undergo a Houston facelift are happy with their results, there are some potential aesthetic risks associated with the surgery.
 These risks include asymmetry, scarring and skin pigment changes.
 As smoking increases these risks and side effects of a facelift, it is best to stop smoking, at least 15 days before and a month after the surgery.

-By hiring a highly-trained and qualified plastic surgeon that has successfully performed various facelift surgeries, you considerably reduce the chances of any of these complications or side effects arising.
+By hiring a highly-trained and qualified plastic surgeon in Houston that has successfully performed various facelift surgeries, you considerably reduce the chances of any of these complications or side effects arising.
 Use the internet or ask friends and family for suggestions so that you choose the right surgeon for your facelift.

 Contact us today to schedule your appointment with the renowned plastic surgeon and breast & body specialist Dr. Mark Schusterman.
 Take your first steps to a more beautiful you.